 Also collects elements of Annual #1.

-Annual 1/1992: Not collected in full.
+Annual 1/1992: Never collected in full, although portions appear in the X-Force Omnibus, above.
 Crosses over with the other X-annuals.
 Occurs after #11.

 #19-25: X-Force: Assault on Graymalkin Hardcover (IBSN 0785158995)